junxit/us-congress-bills-112/bill.md

 ## § 5.
 Duties

-The Panel shall assess the current management structure and capabilities of the Department of Homeland Security, including examining the following:
+- **(a)** *In general* The Panel shall assess the current management structure and capabilities of the Department of Homeland Security, including examining the following:
   - **(1)** The efficiency and effectiveness of the management structure and capabilities, including the policies, practices, and procedures, of the Department of Homeland Security and its component agencies in carrying out the management functions, such as program acquisition, financial management, information technology, human capital issues, performance measurement, and risk management efforts, related to homeland security.
   - **(2)** The extent to which unnecessary duplication exists in such management structure and capabilities, and how, if at all, such duplication negatively affects the mission of protecting the United States.
   - **(3)** The extent to which management of key homeland security missions is centralized under the Department.
   - **(4)** Options, as appropriate, to reduce or eliminate harmful waste and duplication of effort in the Department.
   - **(5)** Measures to evaluate the Department’s progress in reducing and eliminating waste and duplication from its management structure and capabilities.
+- **(b)** *Additional considerations* In carrying out its duties, the Panel should consult and leverage the work performed and recommendations made by the Government Accountability Office on the management structure and capabilities of the Department of Homeland Security, in particular with respect to the issues identified under subsection (a).

 ## § 6.
 Powers and authorities

-- **(a)** *Hearings and evidence* The Panel or, on the authority of the Panel, any portion thereof, may, for the purpose of carrying out this section—
+- **(a)** *Hearings and evidence*
+  - **(1)** *In general* The Panel or, on the authority of the Panel, any portion thereof, may, for the purpose of carrying out this section—
-  - **(1)** hold such hearings and sit and act at such times and places, take such testimony, receive such evidence, administer such oaths (provided that the quorum for a hearing shall be two members of the Panel); and
+    - **(A)** hold such hearings and sit and act at such times and places, take such testimony, receive such evidence, administer such oaths (provided that the quorum for a hearing shall be two members of the Panel); and
-  - **(2)** subject to subsection (b), require by subpoena or otherwise provide for the attendance and testimony of such witnesses and the production of such books, records, correspondence, memoranda, papers, and documents, as the Panel, or such portion thereof, may determine advisable.
+    - **(B)** subject to subsection (b), require by subpoena or otherwise provide for the attendance and testimony of such witnesses and the production of such books, records, correspondence, memoranda, papers, and documents, as the Panel, or such portion thereof, may determine advisable.
+  - **(2)** *Open to the public* Hearings and other activities conducted under paragraph (1) shall be open to the public unless the Panel, or, on the authority of the Panel, any portion thereof, determines that such is not appropriate, including for reasons relating to the disclosure of information or material regarding the national security interests of the United States or the disclosure of sensitive law enforcement data.
 - **(b)** *Subpoenas*
   - **(1)** *Issuance*
     - **(A)** *In general* A subpoena may be issued under this subsection only—
       - **(i)** by the two co-chairmen; or
-      - **(ii)** by the affirmative vote of six members of the Panel.
+      - **(ii)** by the affirmative recorded vote of six members of the Panel.
     - **(B)** *Signature* Subpoenas issued under this subsection may be—
       - **(i)** issued under the signature of the two co-chairmen or any member designated by a majority of the Panel; and
       - **(ii)** served by any person designated by the two co-chairmen or by any member designated by a majority of the Panel.